-Open-drain buffers -- where only a single buffer pulldown transistor switches against a termination resistance - contain no [Pullup] data.
-For input-capable open-drain buffers (the "I/O_Open_drain" Model_type in IBIS), three sets of I-V data: [Pulldown], [GND Clamp] and [POWER Clamp] are generally recommended.
-For output-only open-drain buffers (the "Open_drain" Model_type in IBIS), the [Pulldown] I-V data, at a minimum, should be present (technically, clamp data is never required by the IBIS specification.
-However, clamp tables can aid simulation tools in analyzing signal reflections at drivers; therefore, clamp tables are recommended even for buffers that are not input-capable).
+Open-drain buffers are assumed to contain no switched pullup devices.
+Therefore, IBIS models using the "Open_drain" or "I/O_open_drain" Model_type contain no [Pullup] data.
+For input-capable open-drain buffers (the "I/O_open_drain" Model_type in IBIS), three sets of I-V data: [Pulldown], [GND Clamp] and [POWER Clamp] are generally recommended.
+For output-only open-drain buffers (the "Open_drain" Model_type in IBIS), the [Pulldown] I-V data, at a minimum, should be present, but wherever possible, separate clamp data should be included (see Diode Models below)

 Data for the [Pulldown] table is gathered as described previously for I/O and output-only buffers.
 The [POWER Clamp] and [GND Clamp] data is gathered by turning off the pulldown transistor then performing the two I-V sweeps as described above for an I/O buffer in the high impedance state.
-Refer to the section below entitled Sweep Ranges for more information on clamp extraction procedures.
+Refer to Sweep Ranges and Diode Models below for more information on clamp extraction procedures.

-Note that the term "open-drain" is potentially misleading in an IBIS context, as different transistor technologies can be used to construct pulldown-only or pullup-only buffers that are still technically "open-drain."
-For this reason, the IBIS Model_type subparameters "Open_sink" and "Open_source" were made available to describe more clearly the buffer being modeled.
+Note that the term "open-drain" is potentially confusing in an IBIS context, as different design techniques can be used to construct pulldown-only or pullup-only buffers that are still technically "open-drain" (e.g., a PMOS pullup), even though the IBIS "Open_drain" Model_type only describes pulldown-only designs.
+For this reason, the IBIS Model_type subparameters "Open_sink" and "Open_source" were introduced in IBIS version 2.1 to describe more clearly the buffer being modeled.
 Open_sink buffers "sink" current when driving, and therefore contain a [Pulldown] but no [Pullup].
 Open_source buffers "source" current when driving, and therefore contain a [Pullup] but no [Pulldown].